rgblab/better-post-formats/readme.txt

 = I have set featured content, but I can not see it on my website? =

 Please try to switch to any default WordPress theme (TwentyX).
-If content appears on your website, most likely your previous theme does not use get_the_post_thumbnail WordPress filter for featured image display.
+If content appears on your website, most likely your previous theme does not use get_the_post_thumbnail WordPress function for featured image display.

 == Screenshots ==